-On July 7, 1930, Arthur Ignatius Conan Doyle the wonderful author behind Sherlock Holmes passed away.
-Today we celebrate his legacy and his own great fight for justice.
+We celebrate the legacy of Arthur Ignatius Conan Doyle, the wonderful author behind Sherlock Holmes and his own great fight for justice.

 Savvy Londoners know that there is no such address as 221B Baker Street to be found anywhere in the city.
 It requires less intimate knowledge of London to know that the famous lodger at this non-existent address, the Consulting Detective Sherlock Holmes, is equally fictitious.
 Yet even today the Royal Post Office receives letters addressed to the literary detective at the imaginary address, sent by people claiming to have been wrongfully accused of some crime, and asking Holmes' help in solving the case.